Dennis Reid: Publications

 Reid was the author of numerous publications on Canadian art, including A Concise History of Canadian Painting, first published in 1973, with subsequent editions in 1988 and 2012.
 Reid wrote in the book about Canadian painting through 1965, beginning in the French colonial period.
 The second edition covered events through 1980, with a new long chapter covering the intervening fifteen years that saw developing in Canada a tremendous interest in other art forms, and an apparent waning of interest in painting.
 Reid traced the contributions of established artists who produced steadily in the period as well as new arrivals on the scene who have since joined the ranks of leading Canadian artists.
 A third edition was even more inclusive and illustrated with large, glossy, colour reproductions.

 Among Reid's publications were The MacCallum Bequest & The Mr and Mrs H. R. Jackman Gift (1969); The Group of Seven (1970); A Bibliography of the Group of Seven (1971); Toronto Painting: 1953-1965 (1972); Bertram Brooker 1888-1955 (1973); Our Own Country Canada (1980) considered "groundbreaking"; Alberta Rhythm: The later work of A.Y.
 Jackson (1982); Canadian Jungle: The Later Work of Arthur Lismer (1985); Atma buddhi manas: The Later Work of Lawren S. Harris (1985); Collector's Canada: Selections from a Toronto Private Collection (1988); Lucius R. O'Brien: Visions of Victorian Canada (1990); and Krieghoff: Images of Canada (1999).
-Reid also collaborated on publications such as Visual Art: The Michael Snow Project and Michael Snow Project: Music/Sound: Music/Sound 1948-1993 (both 1994), and Greg Curnoe: Life and Stuff (2001); and many other catalogues as well as co-authoring, with Charles C. Hill, Tom Thomson (2002), which was called "definitive" by Goodreads.
+Reid also collaborated on publications such as Visual Art: The Michael Snow Project and Michael Snow Project: Music/Sound: Music/Sound 1948-1993 (both 1994), and Greg Curnoe: Life and Stuff (2001); and many other catalogues as well as co-authoring, with Charles C. Hill, Tom Thomson (2002).